Nsfr750/MSR605/Docs/OMRON.md

 Data
 (ASCII) Meaning
 ```
-(^112) “AAAAAAAAAAAA” *1 FW type of nonvolatile memory
+(^112) â€œAAAAAAAAAAAAâ€ *1 FW type of nonvolatile memory
-22 “AA” *1 FW version of nonvolatile memory
+22 â€œAAâ€ *1 FW version of nonvolatile memory
-(^38) “ (^000000) ”~”FFFFFF” *2 FW SUM value of nonvolatile memory
+(^38) â€œ (^000000) â€~â€FFFFFFâ€ *2 FW SUM value of nonvolatile memory
-*1 In case of incomplete program, “_” is indicated. “_” denotes 20H of HEX code.
+*1 In case of incomplete program, â€œ_â€ is indicated. â€œ_â€ denotes 20H of HEX code.
-*2 In case of incomplete program, “0” is indicated.
+*2 In case of incomplete program, â€œ0â€ is indicated.
 5.19 ICC Control Information(16 bytes)
 Order
 Length